JohnDMcMaster/open-tl866/README.md

 # Open-TL866
-Open-TL866 is open-source firmware for the original TL866 (ie not II / PLUS).
+Open-TL866 is open-source firmware for the original TL866 (i.e., not II / PLUS).
 This firmware replaces the proprietary firmware for programming EPROMs, MCUs, GALs, etc.
+Note that this firmware is not meant to be a replacement for the original firmware, it is totally different with a different purpose.
+You can't use a TL866 programmed with this firmware with the original TL866 host software.
+This firmware exposes a simple ASCII-based interface over USB serial.
+This repository contains two primary components.
+1. An open-source firmware for the TL866 (Located in the `firmware` directory).
+2. A Python library for interacting with open-source firmware (Located in the `py` directory).

 **Caution: This is alpha software.
 Use at your own risk.**

-## Python bitbang quick start
+## Python Bitbang Quick Start

 **FIXME 2022-11-02: we've made a breaking change.
 You'll need a new firmware release**.
-In the meantime use git
+In the meantime use git.

 Do you just want to send low level TL866 commands from Python?
-This is useful if you have loose timing requirements
+This is useful if you have loose timing requirements.

 Linux instructions:
 ```bash